ArnaudBelcour/ecmapper/README.rst

 ecmapper
 ========

-Just a test to see if it is possible to extract map EC number from an organism to BIGG and ModelSEED reactions.
+Just a test to see if it is possible to map EC number from an organism to BIGG and ModelSEED reactions.

 Requirements
 ~~~~~~~~~~~~